Copyright Infringement is Theft. Pure and Simple

 When people make mistakes – innocent mistakes – the more diplomatic and professional you handle the situation the better YOU and your business will appear.

 If you quickly take every available opportunity to publicly disparage someone, (an individual or a company), this will be more damaging to you and your own [business] reputation than the person who made the error in the first place.
 ESPECIALLY if the issue is resolved quickly and includes an apology.

-No one likes a bully
+No one likes or responds well to a bully

 Bullying online in an attempt to get your way or rally followers to gang up on the individual will make you look bad, no matter the outcome.
 No matter how wrong the infringement may be, negative comments and posts should be avoided at all costs.